Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: The chord absorbing step

 Recall that each occurrence of an edge in $U$ corresponds to an edge in $U'$ (and that these edges in $U'$ are different for different occurrences of the same edge from $R$ in $U$).
 So we might also view each $W'_i$ as a multiset consisting of edges in $E(U')\cup E(H)$.

 {\bf Claim~2. `Unions of sequences are globally balanced.'} \emph{Let $W$ denote the union of $W'_1,\dots,W'_q$.
-Then there is an integer $t$ with $t \ge m$ so that $W$ contains each edge of $U$ exactly $t$ times.
+Then there is an integer $t$ so that \COMMENT{Previously also had that $t\ge m$, which we don't get anymore.
+We this is not needed.} $W$ contains each edge of $U$ exactly $t$ times.
 Thus if $W$ is viewed as a multiset consisting of edges in $E(U')\cup E(H)$, then $W$ also contains each edge of $U'$ exactly $t$ times.}

 As before, here (and below) multiple occurrences of an edge in $U$ are considered separately, i.e.~if the edge $AB$ appears $u$ times in $U$, then it altogether appears $ut$ times in $W$.